ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-06-monitoring-weather/04-lesson-02-extension.md

 ![makecode-extension-oled-02](assets/makecode-extension-oled-02.png)

-Note that there are two extensions that have "Tinkeracadeny" in the description.
+Note that there are two extensions that have "Tinkeracademy" in the description.

 ![makecode-extension-oled-03](assets/makecode-extension-oled-03.png)